apjanke/octave-chrono/README.md

 ## Naming conventions

 Anything in a namespace with `internal` in its name is for the internal use of this package, and is not intended for use by user code.

-## Documentation

-See the `doc-project/` directory for notes on this project, especially for [Developer Notes](doc-project/Developer-Notes.md).
-Also see [CONTRIBUTING](CONTRIBUTING.md) if you would like to contribute to this project.

-Real user documentation is hopefully coming soon.

 ## Author